ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-overview.rst

 -  With appropriate telemetry hardware you can:

    -  Monitor your vehicle's status while in operation.
-   -  Record telemetry logs which contain much more information the the on-board autopilot logs.
+   -  Record telemetry logs which contain much more information about the on-board autopilot logs.
    -  View and analyze the telemetry logs.
    -  Operate your vehicle in FPV (first person view)